How Many Items May I Check Out?

 Replacement Fee: Items that are lost or damaged must be paid for.
 In addition, the processing fee for replacement of lost or damaged items is $6.

-Yes, you can pay online with a credit card.
-You can also pay by credit card at any of our locations with Express Checkout Stations: Buffalo, Delano, Elk River, Monticello, St. Cloud, or Waite Park.
+Yes, you can pay online from home with a credit card.
+You can also pay by credit card at any of our locations with Express Checkout Stations: Becker, Big Lake, Buffalo, Clearwater, Delano, Elk River, Monticello, St. Cloud, St. Michael, Staples, or Waite Park.

 Library open hours are unique to each of the 32 library locations in Great River.
 Ask for the Find It at Your Library Brochure or visit our go to the Locations & Hours page to locate your library's open hours.